The congruence subgroup property for mapping class groups and the residual finiteness of hyperbolic groups: Omnipotence

-Omnipotence was introduced by Wise \cite{wise_subgroup_2000}, but we give a slightly different framework here.
-For Wise, omnipotence was a property of a group $G$; however, we will think of it as a property of a malnormal family of cyclic subgroups of $G$.
+Omnipotence was introduced by Wise \cite{wise_subgroup_2000}, who framed it as a property of a group $G$.
+However, we will think of it as a property of an independent subset.

-\begin{definition}[Omnipotence] Let $G$ be a group and let $\curlyP=\{ \langle \gamma_i\rangle\}$ be a malnormal family of infinite cyclic subgroups.
-The family $\curlyP$ is called \emph{omnipotent} if the following holds: there is a positive integer $K\in \Z_{>0}$ such that, for every choice of positive integers $\{n_i\}$, there is a homomorphism $f$ from $G$ to a finite group such that the order of $f(\gamma_i)$ equals $Kn_i$. \end{definition}
+\begin{definition}[Omnipotence] An independent subset $\{\gamma_i\}$ of a group $G$ is called \emph{omnipotent} if the following holds: there is a positive integer $K\in \Z_{>0}$ such that, for every choice of positive integers $\{n_i\}$, there is a homomorphism $f$ from $G$ to a finite group such that the order of $f(\gamma_i)$ equals $Kn_i$. \end{definition}

-Wise observed that, if every hyperbolic group is residually finite, then every finite malnormal family of infinite cyclic subgroups in every hyperbolic group is omnipotent.
+Wise observed that, if every hyperbolic group is residually finite, then every independent finite set of infinite-order elements in every hyperbolic group is omnipotent.
 He then confirmed this directly for free groups \cite[Theorem 3.5]{wise_subgroup_2000}.